limbic/Security101forSMBs/README.md

 ### Create an Inventory of all your IT assets
-Know what you have so you can secure it.
+Know what you have so you can secure it

 - [ ] **Create an inventory of all asset**- Start simple (Excel, Google Sheets) and evolve to managed solutions
 	- Assets to Include: